 Aging in place is a growing movement that focuses on keeping seniors in their homes longer as they age.
 One core element of aging in place is allowing a person to maintain their quality of life.
-By combining home automation with the age in place idea, seniors can enjoy a more comfortable experience in their home, as well as increase home safety or other objectives.
+By combining home automation systems with the age in place idea, seniors can enjoy a more comfortable experience in their home, as well as increase home safety or other objectives.

-What situations can home automation help improve?
+What situations can aging in place home automation help?

 Home automation for aging in place can help improve a persons’ quality of life, especially when combined with other types of technology.
 Granted, many of the current solutions for some of the examples below are not perfect (nor are they tried and true).
 However, the technology that supports these activities is rapidly changing.
 Home automation can help accomplish many tasks and will only improve in the years to come.

 - Medical care coordination